Employers must ensure that all work equipment is safe and doesn’t pose a hazard or risk to employee health.

-Employers are also required to ensure that those using equipment have enough knowledge and training to use it safely.
+Employers must ensure that those using equipment have enough knowledge and training to use it safely.

 - manufacturing - including welding tools, production lines, furnaces, machine tools, circular saws, power presses and lifting equipment